souvikghosh957/vaccination-tracker/README.md

 <h3> What it does till now? </h3>

 <body>
-1) After first round of survey we can upload an excel file with all the required a data and the application stores and maintain them all in mutiple MySQL tables.
+<div>1) After first round of survey we can upload an excel file with all the required a data and the application stores and maintain them all in mutiple MySQL tables.</div>
-2) You can call one API to retrive a person details by using any of the identity number (i.e aadhar id, voter id or pan id)
+<div>2) You can call one API to retrive a person details by using any of the identity number (i.e aadhar id, voter id or pan id)</div>
-3) Once anyone gets vaccinated one API can update his/her vaccination count
+<div>3) Once anyone gets vaccinated one API can update his/her vaccination count </div>
-4) One cool thing it does, once you update any person's vaccination details the family and area wise details also gets updated asynchronously.
+<div> 4) One cool thing it does, once you update any person's vaccination details the family and area wise details also gets updated asynchronously.
 Thanks to spring @Async.
+/div>
 </body>